 By default, Empire provides users with a button to "Continue shopping."
 You can customize where this button links to by selecting a page from the dropdown or inputting a URL in the Continue shopping button link field.

 If you haven’t yet launched your store, but want to let you visitors know that you’ll be opening soon, you can customize your password protected page.
 To do this, go to the theme editor and select Password page from the page selector.

 Another approach to accessing this page's settings is to add 'password' to the end of the theme editor's URL.
 Locate the

 When it does, you should see the Password page section appear under Sections in the sidebar.

 There are a few different things you can do to customize your password pages in Empire.
 First, you can add a Logo image, which will display in the top left corner of the top bar.
 We recommend using a 200 x 80px .png file.

 If you want to display links to your social accounts here, you can do that by checking Show social title and Show social icons.
-If you haven't already done so, you can connect your accounts using the General settings options at the bottom.
+If you haven't already done so, you can connect your accounts using the Theme settings options at the bottom.

-If you want to customize any of the language on your password page ("Find out when we open" or "Follow us out there) you can do so from Edit languages>Password.
+If you want to customize any of the language on your password page ("Find out when we open" or "Follow us out there) you can do so from Edit languages > Password.